Need help paying for Young Audiences programs?

 Educators will be able to choose from an Embedded Professional Development Literacy or STEM residency, Assembly, Family Involvement Workshop, or a Professional Development workshop for PK and K Educators.

-Schools, libraries and community centers in 18 Maryland counties are eligible for this funding.
-Thanks to funding provided by the National Endowment for the Arts, BGE, GEICO, and the Maryland State Arts Council, Young Audiences arts assemblies are available at 60% off of the cost.
+Schools, libraries, and community centers in 18 Maryland counties are eligible for this funding.
+Thanks to funding provided by BGE, GEICO, and the Mid-Shore Community Foundation, Young Audiences programs are available at 60% off of the cost.
 The subsidy can be applied to any Young Audiences artist to deliver in-person or online programs.
 Schools can select from the following program types:

 Young Audiences is dedicated to serving communities outside of the Baltimore-Washington Corridor.
 This funding resource has been reserved for these counties: Allegany, Calvert, Caroline, Carroll, Cecil, Charles, Dorchester, Frederick, Garrett, Harford, Kent, Queen Anne’s, St. Mary’s, Somerset, Talbot, Washington, Wicomico, or Worcester.